darthblanc/darthblanc/README.md

 ---

-## 💼 What I'm Working On
+### 💼 What I'm Working On

-- 🔨 Building innovative solutions with modern web and mobile technologies
+- 🔨 Building scalable APIs with FastAPI and modern backend architectures
+- 🧠 Developing AI-powered applications using LangChain and LLMs
-- 🧠 Exploring machine learning applications in real-world scenarios
+- 🤖 Exploring machine learning applications in real-world scenarios
+- 📱 Creating cross-platform mobile experiences with Flutter
 - 🌱 Contributing to open-source projects
 - 📚 Continuously learning and staying updated with the latest tech trends